floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_config_gui.md

 ### Tenants

 The "Tenants" tab on the edit roles screen allows you to add and remove tenants for any role.
-You can define whether the role should have read/write acess or read-only access to the tenant:
+You can define whether the role should have read/write access or read-only access to the tenant:

 <p align="center">
 <img src="kibana_gui_tenants.png" style="width: 70%" class="md_image"/>